robertwenner/comics/doc/outputs.md

 like the `template`.
 If it's a single value, all languages will use that, and since languages end up in different server roots, they will still have separate tag files.

+The `index` works like `template`, but it specifies the template for the main tags overview page instead of the template for each tags page.
+That page will be `index.html` in the confiugured `tags` folder.
+You can use it for a tag cloud or just link to the individual tags pages.
+If no `index` is configured, `Comic::Out::Tags` won't write an index page.
+This doesn't disable the tags, you can still link from comics to tag pages, you just don't have a nice tag overview page.

 ### Comic metadata